Frank Blaker: Details

 John Masters, the author, was Blaker's brigade commander.
-He remembered him as Captain Jim Blaker.
 Writing 16 years later, he describes how the brigade was climbing a ridge with great difficulty to take a hill called Point 2171 from a determined and well-led force of Japanese.
 He resolved to send a force up a neighbouring ridge and required the battalion commander to send his best officer to lead the attack.
 Both commanders agreed that the best man was Blaker.
 Next morning he saw off the company and "told Blaker to make bloody sure he was on the right ridge and that he got to the top.
 Then tried to smile.
 Blaker really did smile, saw it in the radio light".
 By this time the whole brigade was nearly exhausted.
 Moving and climbing in the jungle was very difficult.
 "It took Jim Blaker an hour and a half to reach the foot of his ridge.
 Nearly five hours to climb up it.
 This for a mile and a half without opposition.
 Near the top he saw that the crest and northern flank of Point 2171 were strongly defended by automatics, woodpecker machine guns and mortars.
-After sending his message to me" ('ready, very close, ready to go') "and waiting for the covering bombardment" (strong mortar and machine gun fire ordered by Masters) "Jim ordered the charge.
+After sending his message to me and waiting for the covering bombardment, Jim ordered the charge.
 His leading men came under machine guns firing directly down the ridge.
 They dived into the dense jungle, tried to crawl up on hands and knees.
 Men fell, the advance stopped.
-Jim went forward alone then, firing his carbine, calling 'Come on khas Company'.
+Jim went forward alone then, firing his carbine, calling 'Come on "C" Company'.
 Seven machine gun bullets through the stomach.
-He sank down, against a tree, turned his head, 'Come on khasya Company, I’m going to die.
+He sank down, against a tree, turned his head, 'Come on "C" Company, I'm going to die.
 Take the position'.
-The Chhetris swept on up.
+The Gurkhas swept on and up.
 Bayonets.
-Ayo Gurkhali, the Gurkhas have come !
-That night I wrote out the citation for Blaker’s Victoria Cross, which was immediately awarded, posthumously".
+Ayo Gurkhali, the Gurkhas have come!
+That night I wrote out the citation for Blaker's Victoria Cross, which was immediately awarded, posthumously".

 Blaker died as a result of the wounds he received in this action.
 His grave is located in the Taukkyan War Cemetery, 20 miles north of Rangoon (now Yangon), Burma (now Myanmar).
 It is located in Plot VI, Row E, Grave 2.